sandialabs/canary/docs/source/introduction/session.rst

 Batch
 .....

-Group test cases into batches to run in a scheduler.
+[Optional] Group test cases into batches to run in a scheduler.
 The default batching scheme is to:

 1. group cases by the number of compute nodes required to run; and
 2. partition each group into batches that complete in a set time (defined by the ``-l batch:length=T`` option).